Seahawks defensive tackle Jarran Reed leaves practice with apparent leg injury

 Veteran K.J.
 Wright has also been working at weakside linebacker, and was with the ones for practices earlier in the week.

-But Carroll also said the team would look to give Wright some rest days as he not only doesn’t necessarily need a ton of practice as he enters his 10th season in the NFL but also had surgery in the offseason to repair a shoulder injury, which Carroll said earlier in the week was significant enough that the team thought he might have to start camp on the Physically Unable to Perform list.
+Carroll said the team would look to give Wright some rest days as he not only doesn’t need a ton of practice as he enters his 10th season in the NFL, but he had surgery in the offseason to repair a shoulder injury.
+Carroll said earlier in the week it injury significant enough that the team thought he might have to start camp on the Physically Unable to Perform list.

-So basically, that was a big hint from Carroll that Brooks can be expected to get significant time working with the starting unit at weakside linebacker in camp.
+That was a big hint from Carroll that Brooks can be expected to get significant time working with the starting unit at weakside linebacker in camp.

 A Penny sighting